 Both Atari and Commodore wanted a Mac-like graphical operating system that used a mouse.
 Neither company had the resources to deliver it on their own and release it along with new computer hardware in 1985.
 Atari talked to Microsoft and Digital Research.
 Microsoft couldn’t port Windows to the ST before 1986, so Atari went with Digital Research.
 Commodore talked with Berkeley Softworks, the makers of GEOS for the Commodore 64, and with Metacomco.
 Commodore used a combination of Metacomco’s technology and its own.

 Digital Research had a multitasking operating system in the works, but ended up building something much more MS-DOS-like for the ST, and letting its GEM graphical environment run on top of that.
-This allowed Atari to meet its aggressive schedule.
+The computer hit the market later than Tramiel would have liked.
+But this arrangement still allowed it to beat the Amiga to market.
 True multitasking didn’t come to the ST until 1993, with the release of MultiTOS.

 The Amiga’s operating system didn’t look quite as nice as GEM, especially at first, but it multitasked from day one.
 When both companies demonstrated their machines on The Computer Chronicles TV show in 1985, co-host Gary Kildall was visibly interested in and impressed by both machines, but his reaction to the Amiga’s multitasking suggests it surprised him.

 Who used the Atari ST and Amiga?

 Neither the Atari ST nor the Amiga ended up being as successful in the end as the Macintosh.
 Initially the ST outsold the Amiga but after Commodore released its less-expensive Amiga 500, the Amiga overtook it in sales.
 The Mac outsold both of them 2:1, however.